mwermelinger/kattis-guide/foundations.md

 1. [R2](https://open.kattis.com/problems/r2) (3 LOC):
    Given the average of two integers and one of them, find the other one.
-   The input has 2 integers per line, until the end of file.
+   The input has two integers per line, until the end of the file.

 1. [A Different Problem](https://open.kattis.com/problems/different) (4 LOC):
    See the [Input and Output](input.md) section for details.